 Every workplace should look and feel substantially different.
-Physical distancing and enhanced hygiene will change how workplaces operate.
-Training will be essential to building a common understanding of requirements within the new working norm and instilling confidence that changes made will contribute to a safe working environment.
+Physical distancing and enhanced hygiene has changed how workplaces operate.
+Training continues to be essential to building a common understanding of requirements within new working norms and instilling confidence that changes made contribute to a safe working environment.

 Training is essential prior to or on a return to work.
 Businesses should consider an induction process for all staff covering new, enhanced hygiene and physical distancing measures.
 This can help demonstrate that businesses are taking the COVID-19 risks seriously and have adapted their working environment accordingly.
 This should have the effect of increasing confidence amongst the workforce, sending the message that the workplace is safe while also being clear on individual employee responsibilities.

 Training gives assurance and aids compliance, reinforcing the importance of safe working.
 It will build confidence in the workplace that safety is paramount.
 Employers should also implement, with trade union and workforce representatives’ support where appropriate, robust local arrangements to monitor compliance with new operational arrangements.
 Remedial actions should flow from that monitoring and may be augmented by advice, guidance and support from external enforcement authorities, such as local environmental health teams.

 Under the Health and Safety at Work etc. Act 1974 (HSWA), your local authority Environmental Health Services will usually be the relevant enforcing authority for how you control the risk of coronavirus in the tourism and hospitality sector.
 In some cases, it may be HSE, but in any case, enforcing authorities will apply the same requirements.

-Local authorities also have powers under public health legislation, for example, covering whether businesses should be operating, the requirement to take all reasonable measures to maintain 2 metres distancing, or to ensure your workers in the shielded category can follow the NHS advice to self-isolate for the period specified.
+Local authorities also have powers under public health legislation, for example, covering whether businesses should be operating and the requirement to take all reasonable measures to maintain 2/1 metres distancing.

 HSE and LAs Environmental Health Services have agreed to maintain the way they allocate different businesses for enforcement according to existing health and safety law for the purposes of workers’ health and safety.